jkadw/abstract_vehicle/README.md

 # My Vehicles

-`my_vehicles` is a Home Assistant custom integration that provides a stable vehicle abstraction on top of existing vehicle-related integrations.
+`my_vehicles` is a Home Assistant custom integration that builds a stable vehicle layer on top of your existing vehicle-related integrations.

-The goal is to keep dashboards, automations, and scripts stable even when the underlying source integration changes.
-Instead of exposing integration-specific semantics directly, `my_vehicles` normalizes raw data behind a small shared domain model.
+Instead of tying dashboards and automations directly to one source integration, `My Vehicles` normalizes vehicle state, capability entities, and actions behind a smaller shared model.

-## Why This Exists
+## Why Use It

-`my_vehicles` sits on top of one of your existing vehicle-related Home Assistant integrations and presents a more stable, integration-independent view of the vehicle.

-In practice that means:
+`My Vehicles` is useful when you want:

 - one consistent aggregate entity per vehicle
-- capability-specific entities where supported
+- stable capability entities such as lock, charging, windows, lids, and location
-- a small, stable action surface
+- a predictable action surface in the `my_vehicles` domain
-- less coupling between your automations and the quirks of one source integration
+- less automation churn when a source integration names things differently

 ## Installation